Ultimate Guide to Bald Spots on the Head and Scalp

 Neograft Neograft is a system for hair transplantation that employs the use of robotics to produce accurate follicle extraction.
 It is a method for increasing the efficiency and successfulness of the FUE process and useful for correcting bald spots, thinning hair areas, and receding hairlines.

-ARTAS ARTAS takes the Neograft technologies into full robotic mode.
+ARTAS ARTAS takes the Neograft technologies into the full robotic mode.
 It is a completely automated technology for facilitating follicular unit extractions.
 ARTAS has been approved by the Federal Drug Administration (FDA), but only in men with straight, dark hair.
-It is not classified as a surgery, and is considered to be minimally invasive.
+It is not classified as surgery and is considered to be minimally invasive.

 Non-Surgical Treatments for Bald Spots